SumoLogic/sumologic-kubernetes-collection/deploy/docs/Performance.md

 # Performance

 For larger or more volatile loads, we recommend [enabling Fluentd autoscaling](./Best_Practices.md#Fluentd-Autoscaling), as this will allow Fluentd to automatically scale to support your data volume.
-However, the following examples will help you get an idea of the resources required to run collection on your cluster.
+However, the following recommendations and corresponding examples will help you get an idea of the resources required to run collection on your cluster.

+## Recommendations

+1. At least **6 Fluentd-logs** pods per **1 TB/day** of logs.
+2. At least **5 Fluentd-metrics** pods per **120k DPM** of metrics.
+3. The Prometheus pod will use on average **2GiB** memory per **120k DPM**; however in our experience this has gone up to **5GiB**, so we recommend allocating ample memory resources for the Prometheus pod if you wish to collect a high volume of metrics for a larger cluster.

 ## Up to 500 application pods
 Our test cluster had 70 nodes running an average of 500 application pods, each generating either 128KB/s logs or 2400 DPM metrics.
 The application pods had about 20% churn rate.